 We look forward to seeing you at the library!
 Registration for events is always appreciated, but not required unless otherwise noted.
-(Events are also marked with an *).
+(Events marked with an * require registration).
 To register, please call (608) 437-5021.
 Questions?
-Please contact our adult programming librarian, Melissa Roelli, at or (608) 437-5021, ext.
+Please contact our adult programming librarian, Melissa Roelli at (608) 437-5021, ext.
 109.

 "Westover has somehow managed not only to capture her unsurpassably exceptional upbringing, but to make her current situation seem not so exceptional at all, and resonant for many others."— NEW YORK TIMES

 "Tara Westover is living proof that some people are flat-out, boots-always-laced-up indomitable.
 Her new book, Educated...is a heartbreaking, heartwarming, best-in-years memoir about striding beyond the limitations of birth and environment into a better life.— USA TODAY

 Growing up in a secluded survivalist home, Tara Westover had no birth certificate, had never seen a doctor and received no formal education.
 She helped her family prepare for the end of the world and assisted her mom with herbalism and midwifery.
 However, as she grew and endured harrowing ordeals at home, she realized she could gain education outside of what her family was giving her.
 She taught herself enough math, science and English to take the ACT and attend college.
 She went on to earn a PhD from Cambridge University.
 Her story is truly remarkable.
 This book will make you question family relationships, education and more.
 We cannot wait to talk about it with you!